GUIrilla: A Scalable Framework for Automated Desktop UI Exploration: Introduction

-Training data has emerged as the critical bottleneck for robust desktop automation.
-While recent systems \cite{UGround-Web-Hybrid} \cite{qin2025uitarspioneeringautomatedgui} achieve strong benchmark performance, they do so by relying on large, closed datasets that are manually curated and not openly available.
-As a result, progress in the field remains gated by limited access to diverse, realistic desktop data.
+Beyond training computer-use agents, large-scale desktop UI interaction data enables a broad range of applications, including automated GUI testing and regression analysis GUI ripping\citep{guiripping2003}, DinoDroid\citep{zhao2022dinodroidtestingandroidapps}, software quality assurance and bug reproduction ReCDroid\citep{recdroid2019}, UI retrieval and search GUing \citep{GUing2024}, and trajectory-based reasoning or retrieval-augmented agents \citep{zhang2025universalretrievalmultimodaltrajectory, Wen2023AutoDroid}.
+Structured interaction representations have also been explored in early GUI ripping and event-flow graph methods for automated testing, highlighting the long-standing value of modeling UI behavior as graphs rather than isolated screenshots.

-To address these gaps, we introduce \textsc{GUIrilla}, a fully automated framework that explores macOS GUIs at scale and summarizes them in hierarchical graph format (Figure \ref{fig:tree-screenshots}).
-Built on macOS' accessibility API, \textsc{GUIrilla} crawler systematically explores applications through simulated user interactions, supported by three GPT-4-based agents that handle meaningful element ordering, context-aware input generation, and notification of parsing obstacles.
+To address these gaps, we introduce \textsc{GUIrilla}, a fully automated framework that explores macOS GUIs at scale and summarizes them in a hierarchical \emph{application tree} format (see Figure \ref{fig:tree-screenshots}).
+Built on macOS' accessibility API, the \textsc{GUIrilla} crawler systematically explores applications through simulated user interactions.
+Optionally, it can be assisted by LLM--based components for safer element ordering, context-aware input generation, and obstacle handling; however, \textsc{GUIrilla} remains a \emph{data crawler} whose output is intended to train and stabilize downstream models and agents rather than compete with them.

+In this work we make the following key contributions: \begin{itemize} \item \textbf{\textsc{GUIrilla} framework.} The first open-source, automated framework tailored for macOS that constructs detailed full-desktop application trees from Accessibility API snapshots and generates function-centric tasks.
+Application exploration utilizes specialized interaction handlers and can operate both deterministically \item \textbf{GUIrilla MacApp Trees.} We release a large-scale collection of \emph{MacApp Trees}—hierarchical, accessibility-driven representations of macOS applications that capture UI states and user actions across full-desktop environments.
+These trees provide a reusable structural abstraction of desktop GUI behavior and can be independently used for UI analysis, retrieval, testing, and future agent training.